 Reasons to Make Accessible Websites

-The benefits of designing and building accessible websites include:
+The benefits of designing and building accessible websites include the following:

 - Widening the reach of your audience